aleju/self-driving-truck/README.md

 # About

 This repository contains code to train and run a self-driving truck in Euro Truck Simulator 2.
-The resulting AI will automatically steer, accelerate and brake (i.e. use buttons W, A, S, D).
+The resulting AI will automatically steer, accelerate and brake.
+It is trained (mostly) via reinforcement learning and only has access to the buttons W, A, S and D (i.e. it can not directly set the steering wheel angle).

 Example video: